Harry Potter and the Half-Blood Prince (video game): Reception

-The game received "mixed or average" reviews on all platforms except the DS version, which received "generally unfavorable reviews", according to video game review aggregator Metacritic.
+The game received "mixed or average" reviews on all platforms except the DS version, which received "generally unfavorable reviews", according to video game review aggregator platform Metacritic.

 IGN, in a positive 7.7/10 rating review of the PlayStation 3, Xbox 360 and Wii versions and 7.5/10 for the PC version, said, “Harry Potter and the Half-Blood Prince improves on the stuff I liked in its predecessor and makes for a pretty fun game.”
 GamePro admitted that the Wii version was a “fun” game to play but did not feel that it was worth the price of a new release.
 IT Reviews said that “Repetition is evident - at one point you fight five wand duels in a row, which gets a little tiresome - and many quests are just plain uninteresting.”
 They concluded the game was too short, and wouldn't “keep anyone but the most avid Potter fan happy for long.”

-Tom McShea of GameSpot disliked the gameplay, story, character models and voice acting, saying that "The game is ultimately a forgettable experience, pushing players through the same three minigames over and over again, without ever capturing the thrill of being a wizard."
+Tom McShea of GameSpot disliked the gameplay, story, character models and voice acting, saying that: "The game is ultimately a forgettable experience, pushing players through the same three minigames over and over again, without ever capturing the thrill of being a wizard."
 McShea scored the PS3 and Wii versions a 5/10.